-(Supplemental Figure 5B-C).
-In contrast, most of the upregulated DEGs genes are sparsely expressed across various cerebellar cell types, with a group of them typically expressed in astrocytes and macrophage/microglia (Lyz2, C4b, Cd68, Trem2, ApoE, Gfap) or associated with cell death (Casp3) (Figure 4B and Supplemental Figure 5B- C).
-Notably, 1-month-old DEGs were not enriched for PC or astroglia specific functional annotations indicating a later onset of neurodegeneration, consistent with our histological analyses (Figure 4B and Supplemental Figure 5B).
-Additionally, functional annotation analysis revealed enrichments of genes localized in synaptic, dendritic, and ER compartments in pre- and post-degenerating cerebella (Figure 4D and Supplemental Data 2).
+To unbiasedly test this observation, we analyzed 1-year-old DEGs for functional annotation enrichments.
+Furthermore, we compared DEGs with a list of a recently reported mouse cerebellar single nuclear RNA-Seq data set (30).
+Results confirm that downregulated DEGs were enriched in genes predominantly expressed in PCs (Supplemental Figure 5, B and C).
+In contrast, most of the upregulated DEGs genes were sparsely expressed across various cerebellar cell types, with a group of them typically expressed in astrocytes and macrophage/microglia (Lyz2, C4b, Cd68, Trem2, ApoE, Gfap) or associated with cell death (Casp3) (Figure 4B and Supplemental Figure 5, B and C).
+Notably, 1-month-old DEGs were not enriched for PC or astroglia-specific functional annotations, indicating a later onset of neurodegeneration, consistent with our histological analyses (Figure 4B, Figure 5D, Supplemental Figure 5C).
+Additionally, functional annotation analysis revealed enrichments of genes localized in synaptic, dendritic, and ER compartments in pre- and postdegenerating cerebella (Figure 4D and Supplemental Data 2).

-Given the lack of neurodegenerative signs in histology or transcriptomic data (Figure 3 and 4), we anticipated that DEGs at 1-month-old cerebella could point us to the molecular causes that precede PC neurodegeneration.
-However, considering that PCs only constitute ~1% of the total cerebellum, transcriptomic changes in PCs may only contribute to small fold changes in bulk transcriptomic data.
-To account for these small changes, we analyzed our RNAseq data with Gene Set Enrichment Analysis (GSEA).
-Interestingly, GSEA revealed cerebellar specific enrichments in biological processes involved in oxidative stress (e.g. 'response to oxygen containing compounds' in 1-month-old cerebella and 'response to reactive oxygen species' in 1-year-old cerebella), fatty acid or lipid homeostasis regulation (e.g. 'response to positive regulation of unsaturated fatty acid biosynthetic process' in 1-month-old cerebella and 'response to lipid' in 1-year-old cerebella) and iron accumulation (i.e. 'regulation of iron ion transmembrane transport' and 'iron ion binding' in 1-year-old cerebella) (Figure 4E-G).
-Remarkably, genes contributing to GSEA enrichments in pre-degenerating cerebella include upregulated Fabp5, which encodes a protein involved in interorganelle lipid transport (33), and Dcn encoding a protein released by cells dying by ferroptosis (34) (Figure 4B, E-G).
+Given the lack of neurodegenerative signs in histology or transcriptomics data (Figures 3 and 4), we anticipated that DEGs at 1-month-old cerebella could point us to the molecular causes that precede PC neurodegeneration.
+However, considering that PCs only constitute ~1% of the total cerebellum, transcriptomic changes in PCs may only contribute to small fold changes in bulk transcriptomics data.
+To account for these small changes, we analyzed our RNA-Seq data with Gene Set Enrichment Analysis (GSEA).
+Interestingly, GSEA revealed cerebellar-specific enrichments in biological processes involved in oxidative stress (e.g., "response to oxygen containing compounds" in 1-month-old cerebella and "response to reactive oxygen species" in 1-year-old cerebella), FA or lipid homeostasis regulation (e.g., "response to positive regulation of unsaturated FA biosynthetic process" in 1-month-old cerebella and "response to lipid" in 1-year-old cerebella), and iron accumulation (e.g., "regulation of iron ion transmembrane transport" and "iron ion binding" in 1-year-old cerebella) (Figure 4, E-G).
+Remarkably, genes contributing to enrichment of lipid and iron terms in predegenerating cerebella include upregulated Fabp5, which encodes a protein involved in interorganelle lipid transport (33), and Dcn encoding a protein released by cells dying by ferroptosis (34) (Figure 4, B and E-G).
 These data suggest that lipid homeostatic defects may precede selective cerebellar degeneration in SNX14 deficiency.

-Snx14 deletion alters lipid metabolite levels in a tissue specific manner

-We next set out to analyze lipid metabolite composition of pre-degenerating cerebella in 2-monthold WT and Snx14 KO mice by unbiased lipidomic analysis.
-As a control of a non-degenerating tissue, we included their cerebral cortices in the analysis.
-Since the liver is a lipid rich organ with high content of TGs stored in LDs, we included liver lipid extracts as a control for lipid metabolite detection.
-Finally, to distinguish tissue specific lipids from those circulated by their blood supply, we also extracted plasma lipids from circulating blood.
+Snx14 deletion alters lipid metabolite levels in a tissue-specific manner.
+We next set out to analyze lipid metabolite composition of predegenerating cerebella in 2-month-old WT and Snx14-KO mice by unbiased lipid-omic analysis.
+As a control of a nondegenerating tissue, we included their cerebral cortices in the analysis.
+Since the liver is a lipid-rich organ with high content of TGs stored in LDs, we included liver lipid extracts as a control for lipid metabolite detection.
+Finally, to distinguish tissue-specific lipids from those circulated by their blood supply, we also extracted plasma lipids from circulating blood.

-The lipid extracts were analyzed by ultraperformance liquid chromatography-high resolution mass spectrometry (UPLC-HRMS) as previously described (35) and after normalization with lipid internal standards, we quantitatively identified >200 lipid species per sample (Supplemental Data 3).
-Overall, Snx14 KO and WT tissues had similar total lipid concentrations (Supplemental Figure 6A) and each tissue analyzed was distinguishable by their relative lipid class abundance.
-For instance, liver displayed the highest abundance of TGs while the cerebral cortex and cerebellum had phosphatidylcholines (PCh) as the most abundant lipid class (Supplemental Figure 6B).
-This data is consistent with the literature (36, 37), thus validating our methodology.
+The lipid extracts were analyzed by ultraperformance liquid chromatography-high-resolution mass spectrometry (UPLC-HRMS) as previously described (35), and after normalization with lipid internal standards, we quantitatively identified > 200 lipid species per sample (Supplemental Data 3).
+Overall, Snx14-KO and WT tissues had similar total lipid concentrations (Supplemental Figure 6A), and each tissue analyzed was distinguishable by their relative lipid class abundance.
+For instance, the liver displayed the highest abundance of TGs while the cerebral cortex and cerebellum had phosphatidylcholines (PCh) as the most abundant lipid class (Supplemental Figure 6B).
+These data are consistent with the literature (36, 37), thus validating our methodology.